 Safety Tools on Social Networks and other Online Services

 Information and advice on the safety tools, age requirements and terms and conditions for a variety of online services popular with young people.

 The UK Safer Internet Centre has created this guide to answer commonly asked questions and introduce some of the most popular devices used by children, highlighting the safety tools available and empowering parents with the knowledge they need to support their children to use these technologies safely and responsibly.

 Internet Parental Controls

 The four big internet providers - BT, Sky, Talk Talk and Virgin Media - provide their customers with free parental controls that can be activated at any time.
 Video tutorials on how to download and use these controls are available on the UK Safer Internet Centre website.

 For more information for a particular age group click on the links below:

 under 5 age 6 - 10 age 10+

 If you have received or sent any information, images or video to someone whom you do not know, you may want to talk about this with someone.

 You can share a concern with staff at school.
-The named staff for safeguarding in our school are Miss Scott, Mrs Collins, Miss Pilling, Mrs Blake, Mr Crossley, Mr Hindmarsh and Mrs Pickering.
+The named staff for safeguarding in our school are Miss Livesey, Miss Pilling, Mr Crossley, Mr Hindmarsh, Miss Doherty, Mrs Cheetham and Mrs Cooper.